johnny-quesada-developer/react-native-global-state-hooks/README.md

   /**
    * This method will be called once the store is created after the constructor,
-   * this method is different from the onInit of the confg property and it won't be overriden */ protected onInit = async ({
+   * this method is different from the onInit of the config property and it won't be overriden */ protected onInit = async ({
     setState,